Continue reading on DataGuidance with:

 The Constitution provides that:

-- every individual has the right to honour and privacy (Article 36); and
+- every individual has the right to honor and privacy (Article 36); and

 - the household, correspondence, and any private means of communication are inviolable, save in cases provided for by law (Article 37).

-- every citizen has the right to access personal data which concerns them (if contained in either automated or non-automated records);
+- every citizen has the right to access personal data which concerns them (contained in either automated or non-automated records);

 - every citizen may require the rectification and updating of their personal data, as well as the right to know the purpose for which their personal data is intended/was collected;